TechnicJelle/GXPTechComparison/README.md

 ## Image Loader Benchmarks
-The image loading benchmark projects are much simpler: it just loads an image, and gets the pointer to the pixel data in memory, which is then returned from the function, to prevent the compiler from optimizing the function away, because it's not used.
+The image loading benchmark projects are much simpler: it just loads an image, and gets the pointer to the pixel data in memory, which is then returned from the function, to prevent the compiler from optimising the function away, because it's not used.

 The measuring here is done more "properly", by using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
 Using it made it incredibly simple to very accurately and properly compare the two image loading methods.